 This interview follows on from my recent interview – Authentic leadership is just the rebranding of transformational leadership with some of the caffeine taken out – Interview with Professor Dennis Tourish - and is number 339 in the series of interviews with authors and business leaders that are doing great things, providing valuable insights, helping businesses innovate and delivering great service and experience to both their customers and their employees.

-Essentially, I'm looking for practical clues that will help you build a business that both customers and employees love.
+Essentially, Adrian is looking for practical clues and insights that will help you build a business that both customers and employees love.